FilipLusnia/recruitment-frontend/README.md

 `npm run dev`

-Launches the app in the development mode.\
+Launches the app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Unit test